 Solution: find 3–4 products that work for you and stick with it!
 Bonus points for using products that contain probiotics, AKA your microbiome’s cheerleaders.

-Solution: Clean eating and you might talk to your doctor about taking an oral probiotic supplement.
-We’re not saying to skip pizza and wine night (we want an invite!).
+Solution: Clean eating, and you might talk to your doctor about taking an oral probiotic supplement.
+We’re not saying to skip pizza and wine night (we want an invitation!).
 Just that moderation can be key to minimizing breakouts and puffiness.

 Solution: Get outside!
 Exposure to nature is not only good for the soul, it’s great for the skin barrier.
 The microbes that live in greenery literally leap onto your skin, contributing to the diversity of your personal rainforest.